 The iGEM competition is an international competition where university/high school teams provide potential solutions to world problems using synthetic biology.
 It was first organised in 2003 by the Massachusetts Institute of Technology (MIT) and has become the largest synthetic biology competition since then.

-Since 2017, the Science and Technology programme students have had the opportunity to join the Tartu TUIT iGEM team and work on an innovative research project.
+Since 2017, the Science and Technology programme students have been able to join the Tartu TUIT iGEM team and work on an innovative research project.

 The iGEM season starts in January/February with idea brainstorming and finishes with the Giant Jamboree at the end of October/beginning of November.
 The team works on each side of the project, from developing the idea, planning and making experiments, human practices, and public engagement to searching for sponsors and making the team's website.
-Moreover, selected team members get a chance to present the project at the Giant Jamboree in Boston, USA.
+Moreover, selected team members get a chance to present the project at the Grand Jamboree in Paris, France.

-While performing the project, students get invaluable experience, acquire practical, social and teamwork skills and accelerate their transition from students to young researchers.
+While performing the project, students get invaluable experience and acquire practical, social, and teamwork skills, and their transition from students to young researchers accelerates.

-You can follow the Tartu TUIT team on Facebook and Instagram.
+You can follow the Tartu TUIT team on Facebook here and Instagram here.

 The rhythm and environment of the university town are great for studying and living student life to the fullest.
-There is plenty of excitement; for example, students can join the Science Theatre to find new acquaintances and discover and demonstrate fascinating phenomena of different fields of science.
-The student satellite ESTCube welcomes new members, and the Robotics Club offers a chance to improve and apply knowledge about robotics.
+There is plenty of excitement; for example, students can join the Science Theatre (read more here) to find new acquaintances and discover and demonstrate fascinating phenomena of different fields of science.
+The student satellite ESTCube (read more here) welcomes new members, and the Robotics Club offers a chance to improve and apply knowledge about robotics.

 Upon completing the programme, students will receive a Bachelor of Science (BSc) degree.

-Explore Tartu, the university, and the student dormitories through the university's virtual tour here.
+Explore Tartu, the Institute of Bioengineering, and the student dormitories through the university's virtual tour here.

 There are also opportunities to continue at the master's level at the University of Tartu.
 We are offering the following international master's programmes in science and technology: